julzaza/wildwitchherbs/_posts/2025-08-04-artemisia-annua-tea-benefits.md

 Yes, buy cautiously.
 This is not a “gentle” herb, but it is a wise one.
 Respect, moderation, and intention matter more than experience level.

 **Why is Artemisia associated with protection?**
 Across Europe and the Balkans, it was believed to repel illness, harmful forces, and spiritual intrusion, especially when used near doors, windows, or thresholds.
+If herbal protection is the topic that interests you, dive deeper into it here: **[Top 11 Protective Plants in Witchcraft](/top-protective-herbs-witchcraft/)**.

 ---